VaidhyaMegha/technical-decision-framework/README.md

 - selected questions on existing architecture.
 - selected questions on NFR requirements.
 - selected questions on functional requirements where applicable.
-- known choices for all of the above.
+- known choices for all the above.
 - Includes database of technical choices for each layer in the to-be architecture.
 - A desktop GUI mode for interactive quiz-style decision tree.
 - A command line interactive mode for quiz-style decision tree.
 - A non-interactive CLI mode with an input file which contains answers to questions to atleast the set of questions that are applicable along the decision path.

+# Design

+Framework's core data structure is a "knowledge graph".
+It is further described [here](https://github.com/VaidhyaMegha/vaidhyamegha-knowledge-graphs)

 # References